dlcv-journal-club/TextToImageModels/dreambooth/README.md

 10. Queue your inference job using `qsub inference.qsub.sh`.
 You can override the hard-coded prompt with `MYPROMPT="photo of zwx dog, cartoon style" qsub -v MYPROMPT inference.qsub.sh`.
 (Note that you can't pass a variable containing a comma to `-v` because it uses commas as the variable separator, hence the above workaround.)

 11. Wait for the job to complete; once it's done, you should see your images in the `imgs` directory.
-You can rerun the previous step, which will overwrite the images, so save them first if you want.
+You can rerun the previous step with a new prompt if you want.